 – Copy of the Voluntary Organisations (V/O) certificate (for non-profit organisations).

 Registering with Zaar enables you to discover the world of crowdfunding.

-Project owners will be able to develop their ideas into projects that will be showcased on the Zaar platform for backing.
+Project owners will be able to develop their ideas into projects that will be showcased on the Zaar crowdfunding platform for financial backing.
 Backers will see ongoing crowdfunding projects and support those that attract their attention.
 By registering you will gain access to our online newsletter complete with crowdfunding news and Zaar campaigns.
-To register, head to the Start page and fill in the details.
+To register, head to the Start page and fill in the required details.

 Once you register you will be redirected to a profile dashboard with the following sections:

 – Backer Profile: Showing Crowdfunding Projects you have supported on the platform